Our faculty

 A UK-based academic doctor with interests in neuroscience, global surgery, and medical education.
 He is an educational and research mentor for students internationally.
 Having held leadership positions in a number of national and international organisations, he joined the HLA as a cohort director in 2021.

-Carina Dowson - Newcastle Cohort Director, WIHL Network Lead
+Carina Dowson - Cohort Director, WIHL Mentor

 Carina is an Acute Medicine Consultant and Clinical Lead at South Tyneside and Sunderland NHS Foundation trust.
 Originally an HLA scholar in 2019, she is currently a cohort director for Newcastle and the network lead of the Women in Healthcare Leadership (WIHL).